chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

 to "RPC") is a Remote Procedure Call protocol that runs over a variety of network transports {{RFC5531}}.
 RPC implementations so far use UDP {{RFC0768}} or TCP {{RFC0793}}.
-This document specifies how to transport RPC over QUIC version 1.
+This document specifies how to transport RPC messages over QUIC version 1.

 {:aside}
 >Explain motivations: